| Monday, November 18

 that occur sometimes when there's a little haze in the upper atmosphere.

+Everything was indeed well with the cosmos.
 I quit about two o'clock.
 On the way home, I began to wonder

 if I'm getting soft.
 I used to fish for ten or twelve hours at